microsoft/datashaper/javascript/react/docs/report/react.api.md

 //
 // @public (undocumented)
 export function useValidationIconProps(iconProps: IIconStyles, validationResult?: ValidationResult): any;

+// Warning: (ae-missing-release-tag) "useValidationRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function useValidationRenderer(value: any, validationResult?: ValidationResult): ValidationTestResult[];

 // Warning: (ae-missing-release-tag) "useWorkflow" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //